1. Electoral Clientelism and Election violence in South and South-East Asia

 - Journal:

-- California Journal of Politics and Policy
+- Journal of Political Studies

 - Institution: